shawnr/practical-javascript-2-webapps/handling-user-input/README.md

 # Handling User Input

 In most websites or applications the system relies on input from the user.
-At a base level, we can classify the clicks and hovers a user makes as input: We often detect and respond to these actions in order to provide a responsive
+At a base level, we can classify the clicks and hovers a user makes as input: We often detect and respond to these actions in order to provide a responsive and engaging interface.
+However, sites and applications often need to gather some information from the user as structured data.
+To accomplish this, we generally use the many form-based tools that HTML makes available.

+Within HTML we have a few key elements that allow us to gather input from the user.
+[The `<form>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) defines a form within an HTML document.
+Forms contain "fields", which are input elements the user can use to submit data.
+[The `<input>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) defines a wide variety of data input interfaces.
+The somewhat oddball [`<textarea>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) and [`<select>` tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) round out the set of default form interfaces supplied in standard HTML.

+For the most part, we can accomplish the goal of collecting input from the user with these default form elements.
+When necessary, we can create custom input elements, or entirely custom interfaces for submitting data to the system.
+If our use cases get too exotic, we can always build our own mechanisms to handle those requirements.